President and Vice-Presidents

 It is a privilege to be elected as your BAME officer, and I promise I will do all I can to enforce positive changes to our conservatoire!

-Please don’t hesitate to get in touch with me during term times.
-Anyone from inside or outside TL are all welcome to 🙂
+Please don’t hesitate to get in touch with me at any time.
+Anyone from inside or outside TL is always welcome to contact me. 🙂